konulmammadova/docker-crash-course/README.md

 If we don't map containers exposed port to our local computer's port, we can't acces the application.

+Note for port mapping: 4005:4000 -> means localhost's 4005 is mapping to containers 4000 port

 ```docker run --name <new_container_name> -p 4000:4000 <image_name>``` (-p means publish)

 If you want to run a container without blocking your terminal you can add detached flag: